CONSULTATION FEE RANGE

 Best of all, MMJ cardholders have greater access to more potent weed and can grow more at home too.

 In California, recreational dispensaries are limited to 1,000 mg of cannabinoids per package of a lotion or a tincture.
 In contrast, medical dispensaries can sell items with up to 2,000 mg of cannabinoids.
+A law also limits recreational edibles to 100mg of THC per package and 10mg per serving.
+We outline the different growing limits in the FAQ section.

 Now that you know the benefits, let’s find out how to apply for a medical marijuana card in California.